jonathanansley/Flashcard-Generator/README.md

 ## Instructions

-* Create a new GitHub repository, named `Flashcard-Generator` or something similar.
+done * Create a new GitHub repository, named `Flashcard-Generator` or something similar.
 Clone this to your local drive.

-* Create a new file named `BasicCard.js`:
+done * Create a new file named `BasicCard.js`:

   * This file should define a Node module that exports a constructor for creating basic flashcards, e.g.:
     `module.exports = BasicCard;`